Search over 6 Australian Terrier dogs across Australia

 Suitable Environment

-The Australian Terrier is quite the adaptable little character, thriving in various living situations as long as it gets enough mental and physical stimulation.
-These pooches do well in apartments due to their size, but they’ve got an engine of energy and a bold spirit, so they really appreciate having a secure backyard where they can zip around and play.
+The Australian Terrier adapts well to various living situations as long as it receives enough mental and physical stimulation.
+They thrive in apartments due to their size but relish having a secure backyard to dash around and play.

 Other Considerations

 ● Australian Terriers love to chase.
-To prevent this, ensure your yard has no cracks or gaps in the fence where they can escape through.
+Ensure your yard has no gaps in the fence where they can escape.

-● These dogs are usually family-oriented.
-They become fond of kids and the elderly, but like with other breeds, they need to be supervised with young children.
+● These dogs usually bond with families, becoming fond of kids and the elderly.
+Supervise them with young children.

 How can I take good care of my Australian Terrier?